chrisleekr/yii2-angular-boilerplate/README.md

 # Yii2 REST API + Angular 6 Boilerplate

 This is a boilerplate project for future use.
 The project consists of REST API developed by Yii2 and backend/frontend developed by Angular 6 with Bootstrap 4.
+Frontend project is compatible to provide server-side rendering(Angular Universal) using [@ng-toolkit/universal](https://github.com/maciejtreder/ng-toolkit).

 The project involves:
 * API